-5 These functions and library files have been generated and tested with MinGW (www.mingw.com), Borland 5.5 (www.borland.com), MS Visual Studio 2003 (msdn.microsoft.com) compilers.
+4 These functions and library files have been generated and tested with MinGW, Borland 5.5, MS Visual Studio 2003 compilers.

-'''

 int pb_inst(int flags, int inst, int inst_data, double length);

-'''

 Used to send one instruction of the pulse program.
 Should only be called after pb_start_programming(PULSE_PROGRAM) has been called.
 It returns a negative number on an error, or the instruction number upon success.
 If the function returns -99, an invalid parameter was passed to the function.
 Instructions are numbered starting at 0.